invopop/gobl.ubl/README.md

 4. The AccountingCost (BT-19, BT-133) fields are added as notes.
 5. Payment advances do not include their own tax rate, they use the global tax rate of the invoice.
 6. Identification fields that use ISO/IEC 6523 codes are currently not directly mapped to their [codelist](https://docs.peppol.eu/poacc/billing/3.0/codelist/ICD/), with their reference code being mapped to the Label.
-7. The field AdditionalItemProperty (BG-32) is currently not supported in GOBL and lost in the conversion.

 ## Development